Turcot Interchange: Controversy

 At the time of its announcement, the project sparked controversy over how the Turcot Interchange should be rebuilt.
 Local residents and community groups opposed the government’s proposed plan, arguing that it would worsen pollution, increase automobile traffic in the downtown area, and require the demolition of housing—including a significant portion of the Village des Tanneries neighborhood.

 The project's environmental hearings ended on June 19, 2009.
-They revealed new plans for the area by CN, as well as strong public desire to protect existing communities, rethink the modal balance of Montreal's urban transportation, and plan realistically for a future of energy shortages and environmental crisis.
+They revealed new plans for the area by CN, as well as strong public desire to protect existing communities, rethink the model balance of Montreal's urban transportation, and plan realistically for a future of energy shortages and environmental crisis.

 After MDDEP conducted several environmental and technical impact investigations in early summer of 2009, construction plans were halted because of the 2008 financial crisis.

 Second project

 In April 2010, the city of Montreal gathered all previous commentary reviewed by BAPE and announced a different reconstruction project in which the railroad tracks and the main body of the A-20 are kept at their original location, the height of the interchange is maintained but replaced with better-lasting materials, and the former Turcot Yards serve as ground for a new urban redevelopment district with its own community aspect.
 The cost as set at least $5 billion, which is at least three times that of the original.

 "If this project is to replace the original," stated Julie Boulet, "we can expect at least two more years of stalling," and suggested that Turcot should not be seen as a sandbox for any kind of proposals coming from all levels of the government.
 According to Gerald Tremblay, former mayor of Montreal, that was exactly the time necessary to prepare for the works, which were postponed into the second half of 2012.